linebender/vello/vello_gpu/README.md

   the wgpu backend, but also other aspects.
 - Some failures panic instead of being reported through a user-facing error.

-With that said, we are continuously improving Vello Hybrid and will address these and other limitations in future releases.
+With that said, we are continuously improving Vello GPU and will address these and other limitations in future releases.

 <!-- cargo-rdme end -->

 ## Minimum supported Rust Version (MSRV)

-This version of Vello Hybrid has been verified to compile with **Rust 1.89** and later.
+This version of Vello GPU has been verified to compile with **Rust 1.89** and later.

-Future versions of Vello Hybrid might increase the Rust version requirement.
+Future versions of Vello GPU might increase the Rust version requirement.
 It will not be treated as a breaking change and as such can even happen with small patch releases.

 <details>
 <summary>Click here if compiling fails.</summary>

-As time has passed, some of Vello Hybrid's dependencies could have released versions with a higher Rust requirement.
+As time has passed, some of Vello GPU's dependencies could have released versions with a higher Rust requirement.
 If you encounter a compilation issue due to a dependency and don't want to upgrade your Rust toolchain, then you could downgrade the dependency.

 ```sh